papiodesu/leptos_book/src/async/11_suspense.md

 That’s not _so_ bad, but it’s kind of annoying.
 What if we could invert the flow of control?

-The [「<Suspense/>」](https://docs.rs/leptos/latest/leptos/suspense/fn.Suspense.html) component lets us do exactly that.
+The ["<Suspense/>」](https://docs.rs/leptos/latest/leptos/suspense/fn.Suspense.html) component lets us do exactly that.
 You give it a 「fallback」 prop and children, one or more of which usually involves reading from a resource.
 Reading from a resource “under” a 「<Suspense/>」 (i.e., in one of its children) registers that resource with the 「<Suspense/>」.
-If it’s still waiting for resources to load, it shows the 「fallback」.
+If it’s still waiting for resources to load, it shows the 「fallback".
 When they’ve all loaded, it shows the children.

 ```rust
 let (count, set_count) = signal(0);